nxskok/pasias/docs/11-tidying-data.md

-(d) The two columns `exclamationis` and `niveus` that you just created are both temperature-pulse rate combos, but for different species. `gather` them together into one column, labelled by species.
-(This is a straight `tidyr` `pivot_longer` or `gather`, even though the columns contain something odd-looking.)
+(d) The two columns `exclamationis` and `niveus` that you just created are both temperature-pulse rate combos, but for different species.
+Collect them together into one column, labelled by species.
+(This is a straight `tidyr` `pivot_longer`, even though the columns contain something odd-looking.)

 Solution